kevin801221/LLMs_Amazing_courses_Langchain_LlamaIndex/README.md

 ## Large Language Models and Integration of Agents, Multi-Agents Systems, AutoGen, Langchain, LangGraph, Langserve, and Llamaindex Applications

 ## Latest Updates
+- **2025/3/12 Added AI meeting summary system version one for company**
 - **2025/3/12 Added agentic-ai-presentation** - Added a presentation about the future of AI, focusing on Agentic AI and emerging trends for 2025.
 To view the presentation, navigate to the directory and run `python -m http.server 8000`, then open `http://localhost:8000` in your browser.
 - **Added 2024To2025_Agent_paper_docs**
 - **2025/2/27 2.Added Hugging face newest AI Agent class**